Raphiiko/OyasumiVR/docs/readmes/generated/README_EN.md

 Controlling the hardware brightness of the VR headset's display is currently only supported on the Valve Index, and the Bigscreen Beyond.

 Image brightness control is available on all headsets.

+### Color Temperature Automations

+Controlling the color temperature of the VR headset's display is currently only supported on some native SteamVR headsets, such as the Valve Index, Bigscreen Beyond, and HTC Vive (Pro).
+It might work on other headsets, but your mileage may vary.

 ## Built With